benetech/mmlc-api/README.md

 MathMLCloud
 =========

-MathMLCloud is a sails app (see http://sailsjs.org) that converts ascii math to MathML, SVGs and PNGs.
+MathMLCloud is a sails app (see http://sailsjs.org) that converts ascii math to MathML, text descriptions, SVGs and PNGs.

-Coming soon: alt text.

 Dependencies: